 Interventions, such as:

 Augmented labor—methods that stimulate or speed the progression of labor when it is delayed or stoppedForceps or vacuum deliveryEpisiotomyCesarean sectionProlonged laborLarge fetusBacteria infection of the membranes and fluid surrounding the fetus—chorioamnionitisStillbirth

 The most obvious sign of postpartum hemorrhage is heavy vaginal bleeding.
 If the bleeding is not obvious, other signs may include: Lightheadedness and faintingIncreased heart rateDecreased blood pressureSwelling and pain in the vaginal and perineal area

 Your doctor will ask about your symptoms.
 A physical exam will be done.
 The doctor will check your perineum, vagina, cervix, and uterus for bleeding.
 Other tests may include: Blood testsBlood clotting testsClot observation testsMonitoring the number of saturated pads or sponges that absorb bloodMonitoring blood pressure and pulse

-Imaging tests take pictures of internal body structures.
-Imaging tests may include: Ultrasound—to look for retained placental tissue
+Imaging tests evaluate internal body structures.
+These may include: UltrasoundAngiography

 Treatment is based on the severity of bleeding.
 Treatment options include: